‘Learning English plays an essential role in our lives and helps us to communicate well through reading, writing, speaking and listening.’

 Other forms of reading at St. Mary's...

-- Independent Reading/1:1 reading – Children will read to teachers, teaching assistants or volunteers and governors on a daily or weekly basis, depending on their various needs.
-The lower ability readers (children under age related standards) will read daily to an adult.
+- Independent Reading/1 to 1 reading – Children will read to teachers, teaching assistants or volunteers and governors on a daily or weekly basis, depending on their various needs.
+Some of our readers just under age related standards or who might need a boost in reading, will read daily to an adult.
 This will also include the children who did not pass their phonics re-screening test at Year2.
+During this session, the skills of fluency and word reading, literal retrieval and support for vocabulary development are a focus.

 - Home Reading - All children are provided with reading books to take home and read with parents.
 A reading record will accompany each book, which will act as a communication tool between staff and parents.
 Lost or damaged books will be charged for.
 EYFS and Key Stage 1 children’s books will link with the phonics sound they are learning or have just learnt.